johnklewissscell/StackFlow/README.md

 - Use the symbol input and "Get Price" to fetch price and chart data.
 - Use the chat panel to ask StackAI questions.

+  Another way to view the site is using stackflow-1.web.app

 Chat AI: options

 1) Use OpenAI (recommended for high quality)